Bilam and the Donkey

 Now that we understand the main components of the parable, (Bilam, his donkey, and the angel represent respectively the instinctual drive, the conscience, and reality), we must interpret this account accordingly.

-Bilam riding on his donkey can be interpreted as his evil instincts are riding (suppressing) his conscience.
+Bilam riding on his donkey is interpreted as his evil instincts are riding (suppressing) his conscience.
 His conscience alone is aware of the reality – “the donkey sees the angel,” but Bilam doesn’t.
-Whenever the conscience goes “off of the path,” it starts to become more conscious, making Bilam sense his error.
+Whenever the conscience goes “off of the path,” it means Bilam’s conscience becomes more conscious, making Bilam sense his error.
 Therefore, Bilam suppresses his conscience – “hitting the donkey.”
 His conscience slows him down – “crushes his leg” – as he tries to go on his “path.”
 Bilam’s weapon for suppressing his conscience becomes stronger – “he hits the donkey with a stick.”
 Then the conscience finally prevails – “the donkey talks.”

 The argument of the donkey is that “it’s not me who’s at fault” – meaning that Bilam gains insight (from his “talking conscience”) into his actions and realizes that there’s something behind his suppression of his conscience.
 At this point, Bilam becomes aware of his denial only through God’s kindness.
 That’s why God had to open his eyes.
 The donkey dying after it spoke means that once his conscience made him aware of this information, the conscience ceases to function – termed here as death.
 It did its job.
 It “dies.”